sacoppin/awsquizz/def.md

  is not a single point of failure.

 An AZ can be composed of multiple data centers at a single location (separate building per data center) Within a data center, hardware is physically isolated from each other in the case of a disaster.
 So, for example, if one room catches fire, the other rooms will not be affected.

+**secu**
+The exam guide outline lists the following benifits of AWS Cloud - Security
+- Reliability
+- High Availability
+- Elasticity
+- Agility
+- Pay-as-you go pricing
+- Scalability
+- Global Reach
+- Economy of scale

+**AWS Security Hub**

+AWS Security Hub consumes, aggregates, and analyzes security findings from various supported AWS and third-party products.

+Security Hub provides controls for the following standards.

+- CIS AWS Foundations
+- Payment Card Industry Data Security Standard (PCI DSS)
+- AWS Foundational Security Best Practices
+These are basically managed AWS Config Conformance packs since the controls are just AWS Config Rules.

+**Sessions Manager**

+Sessions Manager allows you to access an EC2 instance to a Linux virtual without the need of SSH key pairs.

+AWS has many ways to connect to an EC2 instance but this is the recommended method.

+**Contact abuse@amazonaws.com**

+If you suspect that AWS resources are used for abusive purposes, contact the AWS Trust & Safety team using the Report Amazon AWS abuse form, or by contacting abuse@amazonaws.com.
+Provide all the necessary information, including logs in plaintext, email headers, and so on, when you submit your request.

+**PowerUserAccess**
+Provides full access to AWS services and resources, but does not allow management of Users and groups.

+**AWS Direct Connect**
+AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
+Using AWS Direct Connect, you create a private connection between AWS and your data center, office, or colocation environment.
+This can increase bandwidth throughput and provide a more consistent network experience than internet-based connections.

+**AWS Cost Explorer**
+AWS Cost Explorer can forecast cost and usage with granular detail.
+AWS Cost Explorer is useful for speculative reporting.

+**CloudTrail**
+CloudTrail logs who made what calls to services via console or through the API.
+CloudTrail will tell us which user account terminated the EC2 instance.

+**AWS Outposts** AWS Outposts is a fully managed service that offers the same AWS infrastructure, AWS services, APIs, and tools to virtually any datacenter, co-location space, or on-premises facility for a truly consistent hybrid experience.

+AWS Outposts can guarantee Data sovereignty because the data will be running physical servers within your own on-premise environment.

+Another way to apply Data sovereignty is through IAM policies, AWS Organization Service Control Policies, and Permission Boundaries.
+But there is always a chance of misconfiguration.